-- Used a More Diversified Mix of Performance Metrics: As mentioned above, we introduced a new metric, OROE, replacing combined ratio for our performance shares, so that our performance shares now use a different metric from our annual cash bonus, which has a metric of Adjusted GAAP Combined Ratio (as defined in the "Annual Bonuses" section of "Elements of Our 2015 Executive Compensation Program"). - Gross-Ups: We have no tax gross-up provisions related to change-in-control. - Reasonable Perquisites and Benefits: We continue to provide a program that follows good compensation governance by providing our NEOs with limited perquisites and benefits consistent with our peer group. - Clawback ("Incentive Recovery") Policy: We have a policy to recapture (or "clawback") incentive compensation paid to our NEOs. - Regular Annual Equity Grants: We have a policy of awarding equity grants during a regularly scheduled Compensation Committee meeting. - Long-term Vesting and Performance Requirements: Our 2015 awards of stock options and RSUs were granted with annual vesting over a four-year period, and our 2015 performance share awards cover a two-year performance period plus an additional one-year vesting period. - Stock Ownership Guidelines: We require our NEOs to attain and maintain competitive levels of Company stock ownership. - Hedging and Pledging Restrictions: We have policies restricting our NEOs from hedging or pledging Company equity securities, including securities granted under the Equity Plan.
+- Emphasis on Performance Shares: To align a significant portion of our compensation with performance, our long-term incentive program is heavily weighted toward performance shares and weighted less toward stock options and restricted stock units ("RSUs").
+We revised our performance share award metric in 2015 by introducing OROE, and have continued this structure for the performance shares granted in 2016.
+OROE performance is measured relative to a pre-established performance goal.
+As in 2015, performance shares represented 55% of the target equity value granted to our NEOs under our long-term incentive program. - A Diversified Mix of Performance Metrics: With the introduction of OROE, our performance shares now use a different metric from our annual cash bonus, which has a metric of Adjusted GAAP Combined Ratio. - No Change-in-Control Gross-Ups: We have no tax gross-up provisions related to change-in-control. - Reasonable Perquisites and Benefits: We continue to provide a program that follows good compensation governance by providing our NEOs with limited perquisites and benefits consistent with our peer group. - Clawback ("Incentive Recovery") Policy: We have a policy to recapture (or "clawback") incentive compensation paid to our NEOs. - Regular Annual Equity Grants: We have a policy of awarding equity grants during a regularly scheduled Compensation Committee meeting. - Long-term Vesting and Performance Requirements: Our 2016 awards of stock options and RSUs were granted with annual vesting over a four-year period, and our 2016 performance share awards cover a two-year performance period plus an additional one-year vesting period. - Stock Ownership Guidelines: We require our NEOs to attain and maintain competitive levels of Company stock ownership. - Hedging and Pledging Restrictions: We have policies restricting our NEOs from hedging or pledging Company equity securities, including securities granted under the Equity Plan.